You have options, How to file Bankruptcy in Canada

 The purpose of the counselling is to help you discover and understand the causes of your bankruptcy.
 These sessions will also provide information to assist you in managing your financial affairs in the future.

-Step 8: The trustee prepares a report to the OSB describing your actions during the bankruptcy.
+Step 8: The trustee reports to the OSB your actions during the bankruptcy

 In certain circumstances, the trustee prepares a report regarding your application for discharge.
 This report describes your financial situation and analyzes